Research-Backed Learning

 Best Times to Practice

-Circadian rhythms affect cognitive performance.
-Different times of day favor different types of learning.
-Match your practice to your brain's natural schedule.
+Circadian rhythms shape cognitive performance.
+Different times of day favor different kinds of learning — match your practice to your brain's natural schedule.

 10 AM – 2 PM